BizzyOPS/RCLTD.IE/replit.md

 This project is a professional static website for Robotics & Control Ltd, an Irish technology company, showcasing its industrial automation, safety solutions, electrical design, and panel building services.
 The website features a multi-page architecture with interactive elements, including a chatbot, training platform, and comprehensive contact forms designed to generate leads and establish the company's expertise in the automation industry.
 The site aims to provide a robust online presence with a professional and consistent brand image, incorporating social sharing meta tags, a unified icon system, and a CEMBRE-inspired store page redesign for an enhanced user experience and B2B focus.

+# Recent Changes

+- **Store Page Temporarily Hidden (Oct 2025)**: Store navigation link removed from all pages (commented out in HTML) due to lack of product listing permissions.
+Store page (store.html) remains in codebase but is not accessible via navigation menu.
+Can be easily restored by uncommenting the navigation links when permissions are obtained.
+- **Navigation Color Scheme Updated (Oct 2025)**: Updated navigation menu colors to use teal blue (#10b981) branding.
+Regular menu items are black by default with teal hover/active states.
+Home and Services menu items use teal by default with black active states.

 # User Preferences

 Preferred communication style: Simple, everyday language.